Dear Walton County Residents,

-I am in my 20th year in law enforcement, and during that time, I have witnessed many changes in law enforcement philosophies and practices.
-Having worked in the state, municipal and county law enforcement arena, I have developed a sense of what works and what is needed for continued professional growth.
-I have served at different levels of law enforcement command structures from line supervisor to Chief of Police prior to being elected Sheriff in 2009.
-All of these experiences have taught me to be adaptive and innovative in the pursuit of best practices that will drive the Walton County Sheriff’s Office towards excellence.
+Prior to being elected Sheriff in 2009, I served at varying levels of law enforcement command structures from line supervisor to Chief of Police.
+These experiences have taught me to be adaptive and innovative in the pursuit of best practices driving the Walton County Sheriff’s Office towards excellence.
 Part of that pursuit is the understanding that learning is a lifetime journey and not simply a task to be accomplished.
-I have made continued education a priority for the men and women of our agency.
+That is why I have made continuing education a priority for the men and women of our agency.

-Walton County and the state of Florida face numerous challenges in the coming years, and while crime is now at an almost 40 year low level, we are still seeing a rise in drug abuse.
+Walton County and the state of Florida face numerous challenges in the coming years.
+While crime is now at an almost 40-year-low, we are still seeing a rise in drug abuse.
 Walton County is dealing with a significant methamphetamine and prescription pill problem.
 The Walton County Sheriff’s Office is now one of the state’s top performers in combating the manufacture of methamphetamine.
-Unfortunately, I realize that our efforts in enforcement will not be enough and we must look for other approaches as well.
-In the future, I intend to use my position as Sheriff to not only combat the drug issue, but to emphasize preventive measures to help citizens protect themselves and their children from the dangers of substance abuse.
+But our efforts in enforcement will not be enough.
+We must look for other approaches outside of but including the law enforcement purview.
+Since taking over the Office of the Sheriff, we have collaborated with multiple agencies and have conducted large drug seizures and arrests, getting excessive amounts of illegal drugs off our streets.
+Additionally, we are in the process of seeking monumental preventative measures to help citizens protect themselves from the dangers of substance abuse and rehabilitation.

-During my time as Sheriff, we have handled challenges and obstacles from a wide range or areas, from oil spills to major homicide investigations.
+During my time as Sheriff, we have handled challenges and obstacles from a wide range of areas, from COVID-19 to major homicide investigations.
 We have been recognized as a leader in law enforcement innovation and have received state accreditation.
-I believe that the men and women of your Sheriff’s Office have demonstrated a high degree of professionalism and a commitment to service to the citizens and visitors of this county.
+I believe the men and women of your Walton County Sheriff’s Office have demonstrated a high degree of professionalism and a commitment to service to the citizens and visitors of this county.
 It is an honor and privilege to serve with them.